 - None of the sites are constrained by the availability or accessibility of sufficient water, sewer, and dry utilities.
-Therefore, no adjustments were made. - The net developable area on each site was adjusted to 95 percent of the parcel area to reflect the need to construct on-site improvements, including sidewalks and utility easements, and other land use controls. - The development capacity of the potential mixed use sites (Sites 15 and 16) was adjusted to 55 percent based on regional development trends and the fact that, while mixed use residential/ commercial projects are now relatively common in surrounding jurisdictions, the concept is still relatively new to Laguna Woods. - The developable area on Site 8 was adjusted to approximately 60 percent of the parcel due to slope hazard constraints on the western third of the site. - The development capacity on fourthree of the five sites that are currently developed with places of worship (Sites 10-13)12) and Sites 9 and 17 was limited to 15-20 units per acre to reflect the fact that those sites are adjacent to existing lower-density residential uses. - The development capacity at each of the sites was adjusted to 95 percent of the maximum density, and the number of units was rounded down to the nearest whole number, to reflect that not every housing project is built out to maximum density.
+Therefore, no adjustments were made. - The net developable area on each site was adjusted to 95 percent of the parcel area to reflect the need to construct on-site improvements, including sidewalks and utility easements, and other land use controls. - The developable area on Site 8 was adjusted to approximately 60 percent of the parcel due to slope hazard constraints on the western third of the site. - The development capacity on three of the five sites that are currently developed with places of worship (Sites 10-12) and Sites 9 and 17 was limited to 15-20 units per acre to reflect the fact that those sites are adjacent to existing lower-density residential uses. - The development capacity at each of the sites was adjusted to 95 percent of the maximum density, and the number of units was rounded down to the nearest whole number, to reflect that not every housing project is built out to maximum density.

-Table FG estimates the number of new housing units that can realistically be built on each of the 17 potential housing sites based on the assumptions provided above.
-As shown in Table FG, the total future housing construction potential on the 17 sites, based on realistic capacities, is 1,175196 units.
-This includes an excess, or overzoning, of 178199 units, or 17.85approximately 20 percent more than the 997 units included in the City's housing needs allocation.
+Table G estimates the number of new housing units that can realistically be built on each of the 17 potential housing sites based on the assumptions provided above.
+As shown in Table G, the total future housing construction potential on the 17 sites, based on realistic capacities, is 1,196 units.
+This includes an excess, or overzoning, of 199 units, or approximately 20 percent more than the 997 units included in the City's housing needs allocation.
 Overzoning helps to ensure that sufficient adequate sites will remain available at all times to meet the remaining unmet housing needs for each income category, per Government Code Section 65863 ("No Net Loss Law").